ruedigergad/bowerick/README.md

 # bowerick

-Easing the Use of JMS with Clojure (and Java)
+Easing Simple JMS Tasks with Clojure (and Java)

 ## Status